T3tsuo/PokemonUI/README.md

 ## Setup:
 * Generate google app password for account
-* Run add_gmail.exe and input email address and correlated app password (only needs to be ran once)
+* Press the gear icon in the app, press Add under Gmail Notify and input email address and correlated app password (only needs to be ran once)

 ## Delete:
-* To delete, just look for the corresponding .dat files
+* To delete, just look for the corresponding 'email.dat' and 'mail_password.dat' files

 # Jump to specific Script:
 * [Farming Everstones](#farming-everstones)